Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of mapping class groups

-This section serves to establish finiteness results for several variants of mapping class groups (see \cref{sec:mcg-section}) and for the homology of $\BDiff(M)$ for certain $M$ in a range (see \cref{section:GRW}).
+This section serves to establish finiteness results for variants of mapping class groups.

-\subsection{Finiteness properties of (homotopy) mapping class groups}
+\subsection{Finiteness properties of homotopy mapping class groups}

-Building on work of Sullivan \cite[Theorem 13.3]{Sullivan}, Triantafillou proved a finiteness result for the (homotopy) mapping class groups of spaces with finite fundamental group (see \cite[Theorem 1]{TriantafillouhAut} and \cite[Corollary 5.3]{Triantafillou}).
-To state her result, we write $\hAut(X) \subset \Map(X,X)$ for the group-like topological monoid of homotopy self-equivalences of a space $X$ in the compact-open topology.
+Building on work of Sullivan \cite[Theorem 10.3]{Sullivan}, Triantafillou \cite[Theorem 1]{TriantafillouhAut} proved that the homotopy mapping class group $\pi_0(\hAut(X))$ of a connected finite CW-complex $X$ with finite fundamental group is commensurable up to finite kernel with an arithmetic group.
+Here $\hAut(X) \subset \Map(X,X)$ is the group-like topological monoid of homotopy self-equivalences of $X$ equipped with the compact-open topology.
+The proof of \cref{thm:fg pi} relies on two extensions of her result.